-But it bears mentioning again here, since it’s a great way to find tours that are both cost-effective and offered by locals, once again ensuring your money is being funnelled into the local economy rather than a foreign conglomerate.
+But it bears mentioning again here, since it’s a great way to find tours that are both cost-effective and offered by locals, ensuring your money is being funnelled into the local economy rather than a foreign conglomerate.

 Their list of destinations is increasing, but for the most part they are in Europe and Asia.

-If I can’t find what I’m looking for on the above two websites, I head over to Viator.
+If I can’t find what I’m looking for on the above site, I head over to Viator.
 It’s a gigantic aggregator of tours and travel services around the world.
 You’ll find a bit of anything and everything.
 Just by browsing what’s available, you’ll get a great sense of what activities are popular in certain destinations.

 (Please note if you click on the link or widget and book a tour through Viator, I’ll receive a wee commission, which doesn’t affect your price, and allows me to keep The Professional Hobo running smoothly.
 Thank you for your support!)